 The awards can be used to fund expenses associated with a mentored research or creative project.
 For example, a student might apply for funds to travel for interviews and research for reporting, to gather footage for a short documentary, to undertake field research, hire coders or run an experiment, or to travel and present a paper or creative product.
-The maximum award is $1,500 per student.
+The maximum award is $3,000 per project.

 What does the faculty mentor do?